The scaling limit of the interface of the continuous-space symbiotic branching model: A bound on integrated fourth mixed moments

-{\it Case (i)}.
-On the event that $\tau \leq z^{2-\eps}\wedge t$, we obtain
+\textit{Case} (i).
+On the event that $\tau\leq z^{2-\eps}\wedge t$, we obtain

-where we used the Cauchy-Schwarz inequality in the penultimate step.
+where we used the Cauchy--Schwarz inequality in the penultimate step.
 In order to estimate the first collision time, denoting by $\tau(0)$ the first hitting time of $0$ for a single Brownian motion $B$ started at~$z$, we observe that

-where we used the reflection principle and a standard Gaussian estimate, see e.g.~\cite[Remark 2.22]{MP10}.
-Combining the previous two displays shows that in case $(i)$ we obtain an upper bound
+where we used the reflection principle and a standard Gaussian estimate; see, for example, \cite{MP10}, Remark~2.22.
+Combining the previous two displays shows that in case (i) we obtain an upper bound

-on the r.h.s.~of (\ref{eq:1002-1}), which in turn can be estimated by the r.h.s. of (\ref{eq:0202-2}).
+on the right-hand side~of (\ref{eq:1002-1}), which in turn can be estimated by the right-hand side of (\ref{eq:0202-2}).

-{\it Case (ii).} In this scenario, we can find an upper bound on the expectation on the right hand side in~(\ref{eq:1002-1}) by
+\textit{Case} (ii).
+In this scenario, we can find an upper bound on the expectation on the right-hand side in~(\ref{eq:1002-1}) by

-where we used the independence of the two pairs of Brownian motions and then \eqref{levy}.
-Since we assume $t \leq 2$ or $z^{2-\eps} > t^\frac{1}{4}$, this latter expression can be bounded by $C (1 \wedge z^{-2 +\eps + 4\delta(2-\eps)})$, which by our choice of $\delta = \frac{\eps}{8}$ is of the required form.
+where we used the independence of the two pairs of Brownian motions and then~\eqref{levy}.
+Since we assume $t \leq2$ or $z^{2-\eps} > t^{{1}/{4}}$, this latter expression can be bounded by $C (1 \wedge z^{-2 +\eps+ 4\delta(2-\eps)})$, which by our choice of $\delta= \frac{\eps}{8}$ is of the required form.

-{\it Case (iii).} In this case, we assume in particular that $t \geq 2$ and $z^{2-\eps}<\tau \leq t^{\frac{1}{2}-\delta}$, so that we can estimate
+\textit{Case} (iii).
+In this case, we assume in particular that $t \geq2$ and $z^{2-\eps}<\tau\leq t^{{1}/{2}-\delta}$, so that we can estimate

 Hence, we can deduce from~(\ref{eq:1002-1}) that